LabShengLi/nanome/README.md

 If you have any questions/issues/bugs, please post them on [GitHub](https://github.com/TheJacksonLaboratory/nanome/issues).
 We will continuously update the Github to support famous methylation-calling tools for Oxford Nanopore sequencing.

 ## Reference
 Detailed results can be found in our preprint.
-Please cite our preprint below if you are interested in our code repository:
+Please cite our preprint below if you are interested in our GitHub repository:

  **DNA methylation calling tools for Oxford Nanopore sequencing: a survey and human epigenome-wide evaluation.** bioRxiv, 2021.
 Online at https://doi.org/10.1101/2021.05.05.442849.